Carlos Eduardo Rocha: Early life

 Born an orphan in Cabedelo, Brazil he worked as a dish washer, often sleeping outside, on the street, and on beaches.
-He started training in martial arts at the age of six and eventually he saved enough money to move to Fortaleza, Ceara, Brazil.
+He started training in martial arts at the age of six and eventually he saved enough money to move to Fortaleza, Ceará, Brazil.

 In Fortaleza, he was taken in by Dárcio Lira, from whom he learned Brazilian jiu-jitsu and earned his black belt.
 He claims to have won around 50 regional tournaments in Brazil and Germany between 1996 and 2008 before turning to professional mixed martial arts.
 Before turning pro, he worked as a Jiu-Jitsu instructor and bouncer.

 He got his nickname "Tá Danado" (or "The Spaz") because of the herky-jerky way he moved around on the mat when working his jiu-jitsu.
 His coach would tell him 'Hey kid, stop being so agitated (danado), stay calm.' when he grappled.
 The term is meant to liken him to the cartoon character Taz.